cmsuhre/Azure-SOC/README.md

 🆔 Microsoft Entra ID (formerly Microsoft Active Directory): This was another key component targeted by simulated threats within Azure.<br>

-🚨 Microsoft Sentinel (SIEM): Configured to create custom alerts based on the malicious activity data collected, helping us respond quickly to simulated attacks.<br>
+🚨 Microsoft Sentinel (SIEM): Configured to create custom alerts based on the malicious activity data collected from the Log Analytics Workspace, aiding with threat detection and incident resposne.<br>

 🌍 Attack Maps, Incidents, & Alerts: I imported geolocation IP data into a custom watchlist to track the origins of attacks, enhancing our monitoring capabilities through the correlation features in Log Analytics Workspace.